 Step One: Prepare the Rice Crispy Layer

 First, mix peanut butter and honey together.
 Microwave for 20-30 seconds if they are too thick to mix thoroughly.
-Heating them up a little bit will thin them out and make it much easier to mix.
+Heating them up a little bit will thin them out and make them much easier to mix.

 Press the rice crispy mix into a lined 8×8 pan.
 You could also spray with cooking spray for easier removal of the treats from the pan.